 When can I access it?

-HMRC are working urgently to set up a system for reimbursement.
-We expect the first grants to be paid within weeks, and are aiming to get it done before the end of April.
+HMRC have set up an online portal for reimbursement.
 If your business needs short term cash flow support, you may be eligible for a Coronavirus Business Interruption Loan.

 More details about the Job Retention Scheme have been announced.
 We have summarised the main points from the government website below: